 Faculty in the Media

-Nathaniel DeNicola, MD, assistant professor of obstetrics and gynecology, spoke to The Washington Post for an article about the risks environmental toxins pose for pregnant women.
+Nathaniel DeNicola, MD, assistant professor of obstetrics and gynecology, spoke to NBC News about the association between very hot weather and premature births.

 Jeffrey Bethony, PhD, professor of microbiology, immunology, and tropical medicine, spoke to Nature for an article on why only vaccines can eradicate infection by parasitic worms.